 State Participation: Requires testing to federal standards.
-VA requires that its electronic voting systems meet federal requirements and are approved by the State Board of Elections.
-Applicable Statute(s): "After its examination of the equipment, ballots, and other materials submitted by the vendors, the Board shall prepare and file in its office a report of its finding as to(viii) whether the system meets federal requirements; and (x) whether, in the opinion of the Board, the potential for approval of such system is such as to justify further examination and testing."
-VA Code § 24.2-629 (2019) Applicable Regulation(s): N/A State Certification Process: The State Board of Election accepts vendor applications for the examination and approval of voting systems.
+Virginia requires that its electronic voting systems meet federal requirements and are approved by the State Board of Elections.
+Applicable Statute(s): After its examination of the equipment, ballots, and other materials submitted by the vendors, the Board shall prepare and file in its office a report of its finding as to(viii) whether the system meets federal requirements; and (x) whether, in the opinion of the Board, the potential for approval of such system is such as to justify further examination and testing.
+Va.
+Code Ann. § 24.2-629 Applicable Regulation(s): N/A State Certification Process: The State Board of Election accepts vendor applications for the examination and approval of voting systems.
 The vendor may be required to pay a reasonable application fee for the testing and certification of new and upgraded voting equipment.
-The Board prepares a report stating whether the voting systems meet the state and federal requirements and can be used at elections, and also receives a report by an independent electronics or engineering consultant as to whether the machine is accurate, accessible, and safe.
+The Board prepares a report stating whether the voting systems meet the state and federal requirements and can be used at elections and also receives a report by an independent electronics or engineering consultant as to whether the machine is accurate, accessible, and safe.
 The Board may also require that a voting system is tested in an actual election in one or several counties.
-If the voting systems for use at elections.
-VA Code § 24.2-629 (2019)
+If the voting systems meet these requirements, then the Board will approve the voting systems for use at elections.
+Va.
+Code Ann. § 24.2- 629